ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Added extra null safety to all R2API.RecalculateStatsAPI.GetStatCoefficients subscribers (may fix an edge-case hang).
 - Added missing Thunderstore description text for 1.7.0 content.
 - Updated TILER2 dependency to 6.1.2.

-**1.7.0** *The Evil Lich Update*

-- ADDED ITEMS: Macho Moustache, Villainous Visage, Pulse Monitor, Pinball Wizard!
-- Yeah yeah it's not really a themed update, I know the name is a stretch :(
-- Updated TILER2 dependency to 6.1.0.